Must-Follow Rules for Retail Merchandising

 Don’t get rid of products just because they don’t turn a ton of profit.
 Evaluate how those products make your store the right experience for your customer.
 Even though these products do not sell at the same rate as others, their presence is part of your branding as a leader in your retail space.

+Ninety days inventory cycle.
 Why?
-Because seasons are three months long.
+Because seasons are three months long and consumption habits for specialty items follow seasonal trends.
 This may change if you’re a big, high-volume store that needs only about two weeks worth of merchandise at any given time.
 But if you’re a specialty retailer, you should carry three months' worth.
 In terms of how much merchandise you need to turn a profit, get to know the open to thrive strategy.

 Tommy Bahama doesn’t necessarily market towards a specific demographic or age, it markets towards a lifestyle: the kinds of ideas, philosophies, and life experiences wanted by its "tribe."
 Urban Outfitters and Anthropologie also make clear examples of this type of merchandising.
 Anthropologie especially understands the idea that if you know your tribe, you can sell them lots of different items from the same store, even items that don't necessarily fit together, such as clothing and kitchen drawer pulls.